 Above is the advisory a few days later.
 The advisory text describes the high danger was from a storm slab problem.
 Two glaring red flags were present: recent heavy precipitation and high wind.
 Because avalanche danger was high, and evidence was plentiful, uncertainty was low.
-We avoided the gorilla that was wide awake and beating its chest.
+You could avoid the gorilla that was wide awake and beating its chest.

 Wendy Wagner, Southcentral Alaska’s avalanche authority, summarizes reliability of information about the nine avalanche problems in her paper Avalanche Problem Toolbox.
 In her graph of Reliability of Tests and Observations (above), unreliable translates to uncertainty.
 Tests and observations on deep slab, wet slab and glide avalanche problems are unreliable, so uncertainty is high and those problems should be avoided.

 4) Keep a Margin for Error

 Karl Birkeland, director of the National Avalanche Center, suggested drawing a wide line.
 On one side you know you will trigger an avalanche (you have low uncertainty).
 On the other side of the line you are pretty sure you won't trigger an avalanche (you also have low uncertainty).
 If you operate too close or within that line, your risk of getting caught and possibly killed by an avalanche goes up.
 Birkeland suggests staying at least three big steps back from that line on the low-risk side.
 You may still get surprised once in a while, and you won't eliminate all risk, but you will minimize it.
 When uncertain, make it a habit to move further away from that line than you might initially think.

 For example, where do you stop after a run?
 You might think you are in a safe zone, beyond the runout of the current avalanche problem, but are you?
 Even terrain is not certain.
 Chugach Powder Guides head honcho Henry Munter, calls this terrain uncertainty.
 You don’t know how big a slope can avalanche, so your judgement and intuition don’t work.
 Try to move further away from the runout—three more steps—than you might initially think.

 5) Back Off If You Are Uncertain